yifan-hou/mankey-ros/yifan_readme.md

 Class for one data point entry

 * dataproc/supervised_keypoint_loader.py:
-pytorch DataLoader, load entry from the constructed database
+dataSet class, which is a pytorch DataLoader, load entry from the constructed database